MicrosoftDocs/dynamics-365-intelligent-order-management/topics/Available to Promise.md

  # Run a sample transaction with Available to Promise check

    Intelligent Order Management will now have the ability to perform Inventory checks as an independnet provider action.
 If the sales order lines are already assigned    a **Fulfillment Source** via a **policy** or **manual order creation**, one can orchestrate the order to perform independent inventory checks.
-If the above            **Settings** are enabled then this will also check on Available to Promise dates and determine the **Material Availibility Date** and **Estimated Shipment Date** on    the sales orde line.
+If the above            **Settings** are enabled then this will also check on Available to Promise dates and determine the **Material Availability Date** and **Estimated Shipment Date** on    the sales orde line.

    [!NOTE]
    >- The inventory checks will also happen as part of **Fulfillment and Returns optimization** and based on **ATP Settings**, the sales order lines will be updated      accordingly.